wendycxz/wqd7003-influenza-analysis/README.md

 To be updated

 ## How to use this Repository
-To use this component library, simply clone this repository to your working project directory.

-1. At your project directory
+1. At your project directory, clone this repo

 ```
 git clone https://github.com/karhong-sam/wqd7003-influenza-analysis.git
 ```
 2. Activate your venv (Windows)
 ```
-$ python -m venv venv
+python -m venv venv & venv\Scripts\activate
-$ venv\Scripts\activate
 ```
 3. Install the python dependencies for this project
 ```